contentful/slash-developers/docs/tools/extensions.md

 page: :docsToolsExtensions
 ---

-These extensions add extra functionality to Contentful, find detailed instructions in each individual GitHub repository.
+These extensions add extra functionality to Contentful, you can find detailed instructions in each individual GitHub repository.

 ## Contentful Scheduler